SAP-samples/cloud-extension-s4hana-business-process/mission/Prepare-Cloud-Platform/Booster.md

 ![Add Service Plans](./images/booster8.png)

-14. Search for "HANA" in the pop-up window and select *SAP HANA Cloud*
+14. Search for "SAP HANA" in the pop-up window and select *SAP HANA Cloud*

 15. Click on the checkbox below "Available Plans" for HAN